FanDuel North Carolina promo code | Bet $5 get $200 in bonus bets | Goal.com US

 How to claim the FanDuel promo code

-It’s quick and easy to create an account on FanDuel and claim the bet $5, get $200 in bonus bets offer.
+It’s quick and easy to claim the FanDuel North Carolina promo and get $200 in bonus bets.

+Follow these simple steps and you can have your account set up in minutes.

-- You have seven days to use your bonus bets before they expire
+- You then have seven days to wager the bonus bets before they expire

+There is a big game from La Liga, where Atlético Madrid will try to move above Athletic Club Bilbao and into the Champions League places.
+To do this they’ll need to beat 10th placed Villarreal, and Madrid are only narrow +120 favorites to pick up a much needed win.

+The most important game of the day undoubtedly comes from the NHL, where the Florida Panthers travel to Canada to take on the Toronto Maple Leafs.
+The Bruins have moved to the top of the Atlantic Division, and Florida need to win to retake the spot.

 More info on FanDuel’s NC bonus